ayrt-n/to-do-list/README.md

 As is, to-dos are displayed in the order in which you create them.
 Currently working on implementing the ability to sort to-do lists by date or priority.
 Additionally, While you can look through each of your individual projects, I am currently working on a calendar view, which would display all upcoming to-dos by date.

-Not currently in development but would be nice to have in the future would be the ability to create recurring to-dos for events which happen on a regular schedule.
+Not currently in development but would be nice to have in the future would be the ability to create recurring to-dos for events which happen on a regular schedule, as well as storing projects and to-dos in a database so that user data would be available across multiple devices.